 Flushing device

-Check that the flushing device's garden hose connector is securely screwed on to the fitting on the bottom cowling.
-NOTICE: If the garden hose connector is not properly connected, cooling water can leak out and the engine can overheat during operation.
-[ECM01802]
+Check that the garden hose connector cap on the bottom cowling is securely installed.
+NOTICE: If the garden hose connector cap is not properly installed, cooling water can leak out and the engine can overheat during operation.
+[ECM05750]